• Apr 7

 They live in your nervous system.
 In your body.
 And your body operates on a completely different timeline than your awareness.

 Your nervous system, designed to keep you safe, makes split-second decisions based on past experience.
-It asks "Is this safe?"
+It asks: is this safe?
 And it answers that question not with logic, but with learned responses.

 So when you find yourself reacting in ways you don't want to react, it's not because you lack willpower or haven't done enough work.
 It's because your body is responding to information your mind hasn't even processed yet.